PaddlePaddle/models/PaddleCV/image_classification/README.md

 ```

 ## Supported models and performances

-Available top-1/top-5 validation accuracy on ImageNet 2012 and inference speed on fluid and fluid_trt(fluid TensorRT) are listed in table, all speed results are tested in the tesla p4, and the inference method will be released in the near future.
+The image classification models currently supported in models are listed in the table，and the top-1/top-5 accuracy on the imagenet-2012 validation set of the models and the inference time of fluid so and fluid_trt(fluid TensorRT) (test GPU model: tesla p4) are given.
 Pretrained models can be downloaded by clicking related model names.
-By the way, the activation function of ShuffleNetV2 is swish, and the activation function of MobileNetV2 is relu6.
-Fluid_trt does not accelerate these two activation functions significantly at present.
-Among them, ResNet50_vd_v2 is the distilled version of ResNet50_vd.
+The inference method based on so will be released soon.
+As the activation function swish used by ShuffleNetV2 and the activation function relu6 used by MobileNetV2 are not supported by fluid_trt, inference acceleration is not obvious.
+Fluid_trt will support both op soon.
+Note: ResNet50_vd_v2 is the distilled version of ResNet50_vd.
+In addition to the input image resolution 299*299 adopted by InceptionV4, the resolution used by other models is 224*224.
 - Released models: specify parameter names

 |model | top-1/top-5 accuracy(CV2) | fluid inference time(ms) | fluid_trt inference time(ms) |